 Coffee Before Bed: Is It Such a Terrible Idea?

-I was traveling through some tiny town at 6:30pm and all I wanted was a latte, but all the coffee shops closed at 5pm.
+I was travelling through some tiny town at 6:30pm and all I wanted was a latte, but all the coffee shops closed at 5pm.

 Is coffee healthy overall?